-This blog breaks down the most common questions CPA firms ask about bookkeeping.
-Whether you’re thinking about offering it, outsourcing it, or scaling it, we’ve got you covered.
+This guide breaks down the top questions CPA firms ask about bookkeeping today, whether you’re considering offering it, outsourcing it, or leveling up your current workflow.

 1. What is a CPA in bookkeeping?